Music’s biggest night is on hold! The 64th annual Grammy Awards were originally set to air in January 2022.

 “This isn’t a Zoom background.
 This is real,” the stand-up comedian explained of the COVID-19 protocols during his opening monologue.
 “This is real.
 My uncle isn’t gonna walk behind me naked even though I told him I have an important meeting.
 Tonight is gonna be the biggest outdoor event this year besides the storming of the Capitol.
 There’s more tension in that tent than at a family reunion at Buckingham Palace.”

-Keep scrolling for everything to know about the 64th annual Grammys:
+Keep scrolling for everything to know about the 64th Annual Grammy Awards: